bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

     Which change, if any, can be made so that the code segment produces the intended output?

-    - Replacing print with println on lines 3 and 4.
+    - Replacing `System` with `system` on all lines.

-      - These should print on the same line without a newline in between.
+      - The class name System is always capitalized.

     - Replacing println with print on lines 1 and 2.

-      - These should print out with a newline in between.
+      - println is correct to print out with a newline in between.

     - Removing the single quotes in line 3.